 The balance of risks to the UK economy: -

-• The overall balance of risks to economic growth in the UK is now to the downside, including risks from Covid and its variants - both domestically and their potential effects worldwide.
+The overall balance of risks to economic growth in the UK is to the downside.
+Indeed, the Bank of England projected two years of negative growth in their November Quarterly Monetary Policy Report.